myint/scspell/README.txt

 If you select the ``(a)dd to dictionary`` option, then you will be prompted with the following options for every subtoken:

+    (b)ack
+        Return to the previous menu, without taking any action.

     (i)gnore
         Skip to the next subtoken, without taking any action.

     add to (p)rogramming language dictionary
-        Adds this subtoken to the dictionary associated with the programming language of the current file.  **scspell** uses the file extension to determine the language, so you will only see this option for files which have an extension.
+        Add this subtoken to the dictionary associated with the programming language of the current file.  **scspell** uses the file extension to determine the language, so you will only see this option for files which have an extension.

     add to (f)ile-specific dictionary
-        Adds this subtoken to the dictionary associated with the current file.  **scspell** identifies unique files by scanning for an embedded ID string, so you will only see this option for files which have such an ID.
+        Add this subtoken to the dictionary associated with the current file.  **scspell** identifies unique files by scanning for an embedded ID string, so you will only see this option for files which have such an ID.
 See `Creating File IDs`_ for details.

     add to (n)atural language dictionary
-        Adds this subtoken to the natural language dictionary.
+        Add this subtoken to the natural language dictionary.

 .. _`Creating File IDs`: